Gas Furnaces

 Geothermal Heat Pumps

-What makes geothermal heat pumps more effective compared to gas furnaces is that they use underground temperatures to keep your warm during winter.
+Geothermal heat pumps are more effective than gas furnaces because they use underground temperatures to keep you warm during winter.

 Underground temperatures vary according to location and range between 45 and 75 degrees Fahrenheit all year round.
 This temperature is warmer compared to the surface temperatures during winter.

-Geothermal heat pumps don't need to spend energy on warming the colder surface temperature like gas furnaces, thereby making them the more energy-efficient alternative.
+Geothermal heat pumps don't need to spend energy warming the colder surface temperature like gas furnaces, making them the more energy-efficient alternative.

 The installation cost of a geothermal pump is higher than a gas furnace because a hole needs to be drilled in the ground.
 Plus, heat-transferring coils need to be placed in a water body nearby.

-If you live in New York, get in touch with the New York Geothermal Energy Organization for more information about geothermal heat pumps.
-For the best energy plans, you can check the New York City Electricity Rates.
+If you live in New York, contact the New York Geothermal Energy Organization for more information about geothermal heat pumps.
+You can check the New York City Electricity Rates for the best energy plans.

 Heating Oil

-This form of heating is more popular in rural areas where natural gas is not readily available.
+This form of heating is more prevalent in rural areas where natural gas is not readily available.
 Oil furnaces are cheaper here compared to natural gas-operated ones.

-However, you can ensure greater efficiency in terms of cost and pollution levels by using a biofuel blend in the oil furnaces.
+However, using a biofuel blend in the oil furnaces can ensure greater efficiency in terms of cost and pollution levels.

 In terms of BTU, which is a unit to measure the energy required for producing heat, oil furnaces provide more heat compared to other energy sources.
-Moreover, maintenance of oil furnaces and getting services is easier.
+Moreover, maintenance of oil furnaces and getting services is more straightforward.

 Pellet Stoves